Analysing your goal

 3 supplementsΒ· cheapest tracked option per supplement

-2000β3000mg combined EPA+DHA daily, taken with a fatty meal (breakfast or dinner) to maximise absorption.
-Start at the lower end if new to fish oil.
+2000β3000mg combined EPA+DHA daily, taken with a fatty meal (breakfast or dinner) for optimal absorption.
+Start at the lower end if new to supplementation.

 $0.17